 There is a participation fee of $60 for the school year – payable AFTER auditions and acceptance into the Troupe.
 As the group can only improve when team members attendance is consistent, 3 unexcused absences or 5 total absences would result in elimination from the semester’s performance lineup and there will be no refund of the participation fee after payment.

 Musical theatre training for performance—you don’t have to read music, but should enjoy singing and basic dance.
-Learning very basic music terminology and basic movement/staging for a song, will help youngsters feel more comfortable comfortable at a musical audition.
-The class will focus on ensemble musical theatre material taking our inspiration from the Broadway and Disney+ phenomenon, HAMILTON.
+Learning very basic music terminology and basic movement/staging for a song, will help youngsters feel more comfortable at a musical audition.
+The class will focus on ensemble musical theatre material taking our inspiration from the music of BROADWAY hits – classic and modern.
 Due to social distancing guidelines, the choreography will be done primarily in place and really allow for each student to “sell the song.”
 All selected material will be appropriate for this age group.

 Intermediate/Advanced Level STUDIO A ENSEMBLE | 6th-12th